Prem-Deep9/Multiclass-Classifaction-using-Binary-Perceptron/README.md

 2. This results in K prediction models.
 3. For an incoming object $\bar{X}$, apply all prediction models A<sub>1</sub>,A<sub>2</sub>,...,A<sub>K</sub>.
 4. Output for object $\bar{X}$ the class label y corresponding to the model with the highest score.

+The choice of the numeric score depends on the classifier at hand.
+1. For Perceptron: the activation score a = $\overline{W^T X}$ + b
+2. For Logistic regression: σ(a), where a = $\overline{W^T X}$ + b

+### Drawbacks
+- The scale of the confidence scores may differ between the binary classifiers
+- The binary classifiers are trained on unbalanced datasets: usually, the set of negative objects will be much larger than the set of positive objects

 # Regularisation